pythonandchips/wray/README.markdown

 }
 ```

+Simple examples are availabe in the examples folder.

 ##Future Work
 There is still a lot to do to bring Wray in line with Faye functionality.
-This is a less than exhaustive list of work to be completed
+This is a less than exhaustive list of work to be completed:-

 - web socket support
 - eventsource support